Updated on December 22nd, 2023

 Continue Your Beekeeping Education

-With your honey bees in a hive, you are now officially a beekeeper.
+Congratulations!
+You are officially a beekeeper with your honey bees in a hive.
 But the goal is to be a successful beekeeper.

 Manage Your Bee Colonies

-As a beekeeper, your job is to manage and tend to your livestock, the honey bees.
+As a beekeeper, you must manage and tend to your livestock, the honey bees.

 Your primary goal as a beginning beekeeper should be to get your colonies through their first full year.
 Achieving that goal requires that you actively manage your hives.